WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/The Guide.md

 ## Testing a Nav mesh
 <hr>

 Navmeshes need testing so that you can fix bugs in them and ensure they actually function, before releasing them or implementing the nav mesh into your map. ***Always*** analyze the nav mesh before testing it, *unless* it is impossible to do so.
-Bots rely on
+TFBots rely on the nav mesh for movement and visibility, so it is important to analyze it to get meta datae.
+TFBots in unanalyzed meshes will be slower to react to enemies.

 ### Test a specific path

-Traditionally specific paths are tested through `bot_moveto` with a puppet bot.
-Unfortunately though, `bot_moveto` currently (as of August 2021) does not work in Team Fortress 2, so the next best alternative is to instead you will have to use opposite-team flags to get bots to move to a nav area.
+Traditionally specific paths are tested through `bot_moveto` (or in CS:GO's case `bot_zombie 1` and `bot_goto_selected`) with a puppet bot.
+Unfortunately though, `bot_moveto` currently (as of August 2021) does not work in Team Fortress 2, so the next best alternative is to use opposite-team flags to get bots to move to a nav area.

 To get bots to move to these paths, you will need to create a flag (entity [`item_teamflag`](https://developer.valvesoftware.com/wiki/Item_teamflag)) opposite to the TFBot's team.

-Medic bots ignore the nav mesh when healing a patient, which can be useful when unable to use a navmesh, but **they are bad for testing specific paths as a result**.
+Medic TFBots ignore the nav mesh when healing a patient, which can be useful when unable to use a navmesh, but **Medic TFBots are bad for testing specific paths as a result**.

 <!-- The FAQ